Is there a relationship between AGN and star formation in IR-bright AGNs?: RESULTS AND DISCUSSION

 To test if the AGN-SF relation evolves with redshift or $\mbh$, in this section we compare the relative strength of \sf\ and AGN, represented by the ratio of \lirsf\ and \lx.
 We find that the luminosity ratio does not evolve with redshift or $\mbh$.
 Up to $z =$ 2.5, the main sample shows a non-zero ratio of:

 with a standard deviation of 0.50 (Figure~\ref{fig:ratio}, a).
 We also compare the ratios for the subsample of broad-lined AGNs with a secure $\mbh$ estimate (Figure~\ref{fig:ratio}, c).
-Despite the incompleteness of low luminosity objects at high $z$, the log(SFR/BHAR) ratio still shows an overall constant trend across $\mbh$:
+Despite the incompleteness of low luminosity objects at high $z$, SFR/BHAR shows an overall constant ratio across $\mbh$:

 with a standard deviation of 0.52.
-These results are consistent with the scenario of a common gas supply that feeds the SMBH and total star formation, regardless of whether it is AGN triggered or not, and confirm the correlation between AGN and star formation in the IR-bright AGN phase.
+This confirms the correlation between AGN and star formation in the IR-bright AGN phase.

+These results are consistent with the scenario in which both star formation and SMBH growth are dependent upon a common gas supply that feeds the AGN-host system.
+Candidate sources of the gas supply are: mergers, cosmic cold flows, or secular evolution \citep[e.g.][]{mullaney12b, dimatteo05, padovani17}.
+Although we cannot distinguish the source of the gas reservoir, the correlation indicates that for IR-active AGNs, both the core and the surrounding star formation---local/circumnuclear or on the galaxy scale---are growing in tandem on a cosmological basis.
+High resolution imaging is needed to trace the location of the star formation.
+For our low-$z$ and high-$z$ subsamples, the wide luminosity range, non-zero correlation slope, and large scatter indicate that there may be a mixture of major mergers and isolated galaxies.